marepstein/project-4/README.md

 (...
 Add wireframe pictures ...)

 Once we'd worked out the user story, we determined our Entity Relationship Diagrams.
-Given we essentially had two seperate APIs with relatively complicated functionality, we made sure to thoroughly plan out our models and relationships between them.
+Given we essentially had two seperate APIs with relatively complicated functionality, we made sure to thoroughly plan out our models and relationships between them. etting these right from the start was crucial as we knew it would save us time further into the project.

-### Our Process
+### Build

 With our theme and plan in place, we started by focusing on the back-end.
 Firstly, we built the authorization functionality together to allow registration, login and profile views.
 We had to use a custom user model as we needed extra fields for "owned items" and to make sure users signed up with unique email addressed.